henryw374/tools.jvm/README.md

 Dependency-free.

-There are many other bits of interesting data in jvm objects from the standard library, hidden by ESLs and not yet in this library, PRs welcome to add more functions to get data out of those
+There are many other bits of interesting data in jvm objects from the standard library, hidden by ESLs and not yet in this library (e.g. thread pool stats), PRs welcome to add more functions to get data out of those

 This has been tested on various java 11 runtimes.